-Top priorities for organic crop research
+Top priorities for organic crop research, in brief.
+See below for detail.

-The extent and impact of plastic use in organic crop production, and how organic producers can lead in reducing it and aligning with consumer concerns.
+The extent and impact of plastic use in organic crop production, and how organic producers can lead in reducing it and align with consumer concerns.

 Side-by-side trials of approved organic pesticide products, both synthetic and natural, and cultural methods, in multiple regions, with a request for collaboration with the IR4 project.